How to Measure Customer Experience in Financial Services

-With such a framework in place, senior executives, managers and front-line operators are all able to form a shared narrative about the firm’s CX performance, issues and opportunities.
+With such a framework in place, senior executives, managers and front-line operators can all form a shared narrative about the firm’s CX performance, issues and opportunities.
 Executives can use high-level KPIs to measure the overall company CX priorities.
 Managers can use more detailed KPIs to define actionable milestones in service of the overall priority and allocate investments.
 Front-line operators can leverage a highly detailed subset of metrics to mobilize plans, establish service-level targets and track progress.

 3. Build a Better Model with Leading and Lagging Indicators

 The process of developing a unified CX measurement framework requires a sharp eye toward identifying the right measures that accurately describe customer impact and eventually business impact.
 Getting this part right often falls on ensuring we consider a broad range of data (ideally, data related to operational measures, customer sentiment/perception, customer behavioral response, and business outcome) as well as robust econometric models and analytics that connect CX measurement explicitly to financial value.